 If a package is completely replaced in this way, so that

 not know of any files it still contains, it is considered to have

 “disappeared”.
 It will be marked as not wanted on the system (selected

 for removal) and “Not-Installed”.
 Any

 conffiles details noted for

 the package will be ignored, as they will have been taken over by the

 overwriting package.
 The package’s

-a special argument to allow the package to do any final cleanup required.
-See
+special argument to allow the package to do any final cleanup required.

 In this situation, the package declared as being replaced can be a virtual package, so for example, all mail transport agents (MTAs) would have the following fields in their control files: